-Employees, including eligible casual employees, are entitled to the unpaid parental leave entitlements in the National Employment Standards of the Fair Work Act 2009.
-Visit Parental leave for more details.
+Employees, including eligible casual employees, are entitled to the unpaid parental leave entitlements in the National Employment Standards of the Fair Work Act 2009, as well as a number of more beneficial conditions contained in the Minimum Conditions of Employment Act 1993 (a return to work after parental leave on a modified basis and a reversion to pre-parental leave working conditions).
+Visit the Parental leave page for more details.